 turned away from me – until I had passed him

 and was on a distance from him.
 Then he

-went in carrying on his bike.
+went into the house carrying his bike.

-I soon learned to avoid to put Mr Peterson
+I learned soon to avoid to put Mr Peterson

 in this painful predicaments the few times